anoushka-j/AJ-shopify-intern-challenge/README.md

 # Shopify-Backend-Developer-Intern-Challenge
 A CRUD application to model an inventory database made with the Flask framework and Python for the Shopify Backend Developer Intern challenge.
+Runs on Python version 3.9.4+

+If you have not yet installed pip, see https://pip.pypa.io/en/stable/installation/ for instructions.

 Once the git repo has been cloned and you are in the project directory, ensure that you have installed virtualenv.